CyberFlameGO/sentinel-old/README.md

 1. A RabbitMQ server we can connect to as guest (default server config)
 2. A valid `sentinel.yaml`, usually in the working directory.
 An example is provided in this repo.

-Then just `java -jar sentinel.jar`
+Then just run the program, for instance with `java -jar sentinel.jar`